-Grade Breaks (R304.5.2):
+Grade Breaks (R302.6.1):

 Surfaces can generally be considered planar when all of the measured cross slopes and running slopes on a surface are equal.
-If there are low spots greater than 1/4" under a 2 ft. level then the surface will not be considered planar.
+If there are low spots greater than 1/4" under a 2-foot level, then the surface will not be considered planar.

-Gutter Counter Slope (R304.5.4)
+Gutter Counter Slope / Change of Grade (R304.5.2)

-In an alternation, if the ramp slope is less than 8.33% then the gutter slope can exceed 5.00% but the gutter and counter gutter slope combined cannot exceed 13.33%.
+In an alternation, if the ramp slope is less than 8.3% then the gutter slope can exceed 5.0% but the gutter and counter gutter slope combined cannot exceed 13.3%.